 Coders spend days, sometimes weeks, or months trying to debug a program.
 Weak-minded people give up after two to three attempts.
 If it doesn’t work they move on with other things.
 Developing confidence in your ability to solve problems and trusting your instincts helps build resilience.
 Keep things in perspective.
 Even when facing very painful events, try to consider the stressful situation in a broader context and keep a long-term perspective.
 Avoid blowing the event out of proportion.

 - Also, Improve Communication skills:

-The process of breaking down problems into communicable parts is a skill that translates to interactions with people, too.
+The process of breaking down problems into communicable parts is a skill that translates to interactions with people, and largely one of the top 10 benefits of coding beyond the computer.
 When communicating with computers through coding, kids must first carefully consider what needs to be expressed, brainstorm the clearest way to say it, then carefully execute with well-organized, intuitive code.
 Computers can’t fill in any gaps – they need everything spelled out quite literally.
 Communication skills are a necessary part of life – and because these skills are required both in the workplace and in personal interactions, their relevance won’t dwindle in the future.
 Learning to code can be an exciting, educational way for kids to develop their communication skills – from learning to improve verbal and written communication to gaining a better understanding of conversation structure.

 - In addition, coding develops confidence:

 When you solve problems often and drive in results, your confidence level increases.
 Confidence comes from feelings of well-being, acceptance of your body and mind (your self-esteem), and belief in your ability, skills, and experience.
 This means feeling sure of yourself and your abilities not in an arrogant way, but in a realistic, and secure way.
 Confidence isn’t about feeling superior to others.
 It’s a quiet inner knowledge that you’re capable.